Kshira Sagara: Abodes

 Paramatma, the Supersoul, in the heart of all avatars that exist in the material universe live in the Kshira Sagara.
 According to some Vaishnava traditions, the Paramatma is Ksirodakasayi Vishnu – who is in every atom and heart of all 8 400 000 kinds of material bodies, as the soul in each heart called atma, which in essence is the same as Paramatma.

+In the Garga Samhita, the Kshira Sagara is personified as Nagalakshmi, the consort of Shesha.